 I fibbed.
 But no more than the Brits did in the 1960s and 1970s, when half the designs from BMC or British Leyland were rebadged and sold across the company under multiple brands.
 Brands that are mostly now dead, incidentally.

 He placed a card next to my keyboard, shaking his head in disgust.

 “They all look that cheap inside?
 What on earth were they thinking?”

 I set the floor mats on the counter, where they landed with a thud.
 Those mats were special-order, heavy and fluffy as shag carpet.
 They felt like they came from somewhere specific.
 The sales guys always told customers they were built for bare feet.

 “I’ll tell you what they were thinking,” he said.
 “Nothing.”

 I couldn’t say anything, because of course I couldn’t.

 I’m told that this combination of feelings is basically the precis of maturity.
 I turn 40 next month.
-The age where, once upon a time, you would go looking for a relaxed, reliable, adult sort of grand-touring car.
+The age where, once upon a time, you would go looking for a relaxed, reliable, adult kind of grand-touring car.

 Too bad nobody makes that kind of Toyota any more.

 I did wander down to the dealer this week and spend a bit eyeballing new Mustangs, however.
 The real ones, the two-doors, as long as they’re still around.
 Fits, really.
-I never was a huge fan of growing up.
+I never was much a fan of growing up.